davidmoten/chained/README.md

 ### Set builders

-Fields that are declared of type `java.util.Set<T>` will have corresponding map builders:
+Fields that are declared with the types below will have corresponding set builders:
+* `java.util.Set`
+* `java.util.SortedSet`
+* `java.util.TreeSet`

+For example, given this class:
 ```java
 @Builder
 public record HasNumbers(String name, Set<T> numbers) {